Georgia Engel

-Georgia Bright Engel (July 28, 1948 – April 12, 2019) was an American actress.
-She is best known for having played Georgette Franklin Baxter in the sitcom The Mary Tyler Moore Show from 1972 to 1977, Pat MacDougall on Everybody Loves Raymond from 2003 to 2005, and Mamie Sue on Hot in Cleveland from 2012 to 2015.
+Georgia Bright Engel (July 28, 1948 – April 12, 2019) was an American actress and comedian.

+She played Georgette Franklin Baxter in the sitcom The Mary Tyler Moore Show from 1972 to 1977, Pat MacDougall on Everybody Loves Raymond from 2003 to 2005, and Mamie Sue on Hot in Cleveland from 2012 to 2015.
 She was nominated for five Primetime Emmy Awards and a BAFTA award.

 Early life

-Georgia Engel was born in Washington, D.C., the daughter of Ruth Caroline (née Hendron) and Benjamin Franklin Engel, who was a vice admiral in the United States Coast Guard.
+Georgia Engel was born on July 28, 1948, in Washington, D.C.
+She was the daughter of Ruth Caroline (née Hendron) and Benjamin Franklin Engel, who was a vice admiral in the United States Coast Guard.
 Engel attended a school in Kodiak, Alaska, Walter Johnson High School in North Bethesda, Maryland, and the Academy of the Washington Ballet from which she graduated.
 She earned a theater degree from the University of Hawaii at Manoa.